Starting a new business venture is a challenge.

 She was targeting high-end customer but all her promotions were targeted to a different customer base.
 We were targeting a customer base which did not want to buy luxury items.

-I have seen customers appreciate the products her stuff.
+I have seen customers appreciate the products.

 The problem is, she ran out of patience even before we could say “Ready – Steady – Go”.